-Carey's due diligence on the introducer
+Carey's due diligence on ILAWS

-Carey also had a duty to conduct due diligence and give thought as to whether to accept Mr G's SIPP application from the introducer.
+Carey also had a duty to conduct due diligence and give thought to whether to accept Mr D's SIPP application from ILAWS.
 That's consistent with the Principles and the Regulators' publications as set out earlier in this decision.